Timothé Luwawu-Cabarrot: Brooklyn Nets (2019–2021)

 On 30 September 2019, Luwawu-Cabarrot joined the Cleveland Cavaliers for training camp and played two preseason games before being waived.

 On 23 October 2019, Luwawu-Cabarrot signed a two-way contract with the Brooklyn Nets.
 On 15 January 2020, the Nets announced that they had signed Luwawu-Cabarrot to a 10-day contract.
 On 25 January, he was signed to a second 10-day contract.
 On 7 February, Luwawu-Cabarrot signed a multi-year contract with the Nets.

 Atlanta Hawks (2021–2022)

 On 22 September 2021, Luwawu-Cabarrot signed with the Atlanta Hawks.

-Return to Europe (2022–present)

 On 24 September 2022, Luwawu-Cabarrot signed with the Phoenix Suns.
-After appearing in three preseason games, Luwawu-Cabarrot was waived on October 15, 2022.
+After appearing in three preseason games, Luwawu-Cabarrot was waived on 15 October.

+Olimpia Milano (2022–2023)

-On November 19, 2022, Luwawu-Cabarrot made his return to Europe, signing with Italian and EuroLeague powerhouse Olimpia Milano in order to replace the injured Shavon Shields.
+On 19 November 2022, Luwawu-Cabarrot made his return to Europe, signing with Italian and EuroLeague powerhouse Olimpia Milano in order to replace the injured Shavon Shields.
+On 14 April 2023, he parted ways with the Italian club after the EuroLeague regular season had concluded.
+Luwawu-Cabarrot averaged 9.4 points, 2.6 rebounds and 1.1 assists per contest in the EuroLeague, as well as 11.9 points, 4.1 rebounds and 1.6 assists in domestic league competition.

+ASVEL (2023–present)

+On 3 August 2023, Luwawu-Cabarrot returned to his native France, signing a one-year deal with ASVEL of the LNB Pro A and the EuroLeague.